Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 As long as nothing in the `tests` module is used in your main program it shouldn't appear in your final binary, however, this isn't good enough.

-There's a risk we might make a mistake of course, but ever without that, the module will still be processed by the compiler in order to do things like type checking.
+There's a risk we might make a mistake of course, but even without that, the module will still be processed by the compiler in order to do things like type checking.

-We only care about this module when we're running our tests and Rust provides us a way to tell the compiler that too, the `cfg` attribute.
+We only care about this module when we're running our tests and Rust provides us a way to tell the compiler that too, the configuration attribute `cfg`.

 Attributes are one of Rusts many meta programming tools which we'll cover more in the future at increasing difficulty levels.